akkikhan/Primus-SaaS/examples/dotnet-api/README.md

 ### Option 3: Creating Test Tokens

-For development, you can create test JWT tokens using your JwtSecret:
+For development, you can create test JWT tokens using your local issuer secret:

 ```csharp
 // Token payload should include: